tarwn/lessthandot-hugo/blogs/content/posts/2010-05-19-three-different-ways-of-populating-varia.md

 And there might be a dozen more configurations for a process

-In general people will do 3 selects if there are 3 values, let&#8217;s take a look at what I mean.
+In general people will do 3 selects if there are 3 values, let's take a look at what I mean.
 First create this table

 sql
 CREATE TABLE SomeConfigurations(Typeid INT NOT NULL,